ApeWorX/ape/docs/userguides/networks.md

 # Local Network

 The default network in Ape is the local network (keyword `"local"`).
-It is meant for running testing and debugging contracts.
+It is meant for running tests and debugging contracts.
 Out-of-the-box, Ape ships with two development providers you can use for the `local` network:

 * [EthTester](https://github.com/ethereum/eth-tester)